JialongJiang/jialongjiang.github.io/_posts/2018-12-03-cms_lectures_dec.md

 The selection after sampling will introduce biases into the estimation.
 The author propose to use the concept of Lehmann-unbiasedness to address the issue, and make new estimators.

+## Randomized Algorithms for Convex and Non-Convex Optimization

+### Mert Pilanci, Stanford	12/06/2018

+#### Introduction

+Scale of data; deep learning; large scale; complex models
+Question: reduce data volume without losing important information

+#### Sketching

+Data matrix $n\times d$; $n$ much larger than $d$; batch optimization; combined batch; combined batch
+Least square prediction: design $S$ $m\times d$ sketching matrix (e.g. i.i.d. $+-1$); FFT on random diagonal matrix
+If  $m \geq c_0 \mathrm{rank}*(A)/\epsilon$ effective rank
+How good is the approximation in the sense of solution $x$; lower bound on estimator; information-theoretically impossible
+Optimal algorithm with complexity $O(nd)$; estimation on small batch, compute the residue, second round use the residue as sketching; iterative sketching; optimal prediction in $\log(n/d)$ rounds
+Generalized to arbitrary function; Newton method; affine invariant
+Newton sketch; affine invariant distribution; $C \log(1/\epsilon)$
+Logistic regression; with correlated data; Newton sketch behaves better; Linear programming. interior point  method

+#### Distributed Optimization

+ADMM: partition the data; introduce constraints $x_1=x_2$ with Lagrange multiplier; convergence; minimize communication; naive sampling statuaries
+Randomized direction method of multipliers; DFT matrix with randomly perturbed rows; converge rate $C\log(1/\epsilon)$
+Non-convex optimization; Gauss-Newton method; compute the Jacobian by back propagation
+Streaming optimization; privacy; distributed and fault tolerant computing;

+#### Summary

+## Inference with Covariate-Adaptive Randomization

+### Azeem M. Shaikh, UChicago	12/11/2018

+#### Introduction

+Random controlled trials; avoid imbalance in baseline covariance; stratified block randomization; implication for inference about average treatment effect; method for i.i.d. data is still valid, but not powerful
+Outcome $Y$, indicator $A$, covariate $Z$; interested in if treatment have effect (different expectation)

+#### Reuslts

+Two-sample t-test; permutation test within strata
+Multiple treatment; matched pair

+#### Summary

+I totally didn't follow what he was talking about.
+He was speaking so fast and the slides were with tiny font.
+The basic idea is, in the context of stratified samples, the estimator for homogenous samples still holds, but not optimal.
+There are some methods to improve the performance of the estimator.